DocVAL: Validated Chain-of-Thought Distillation for Grounded Document VQA: Introduction

-The remainder of this paper is organized as follows: Section~\ref{sec:related} reviews related work in document VQA, knowledge distillation, and CoT reasoning.
-Section~\ref{sec:methodology} details the DocVAL framework, including the validation architecture, teacher generation pipeline, and two-Stage student training.
-Section~\ref{sec:experiments} presents experimental setup, datasets, and evaluation protocols.
-Section~\ref{sec:results} provides comprehensive results, ablation studies, and qualitative analysis.
-Section~\ref{sec:conclusion} concludes with limitations and future directions.
+The remainder of this paper is organized as follows: Section~\ref{sec:related} reviews related work; Section~\ref{sec:methodology} details the DocVAL framework; Section~\ref{sec:experiments} describes experimental setup and datasets; Section~\ref{sec:results} presents results and ablations; and Section~\ref{sec:conclusion} presents the conclusion.